Personal life of Clint Eastwood: Affairs with Jacelyn Reeves and others

-McGilligan claims Eastwood returned to his "habitual womanizing" in the early 1980s, becoming involved with story analyst Megan Rose, actress Jamie Rose (who played a bit part in Tightrope), animal rights activist Jane Brolin (who had intermittent liaisons with Eastwood between the early 1960s and late 1980s), and stewardess Jacelyn Reeves.
+McGilligan claims Eastwood returned to his "habitual womanizing" in the early 1980s, becoming involved with story analyst Megan Rose, actresses Jamie Rose and Rebecca Perle (both of whom appeared in Tightrope), James Brolin's animal rights activist ex-wife Jane Agee (who had intermittent liaisons with Eastwood between the early 1960s and late 1980s, encompassing one abortion), and Jacelyn Reeves, a stewardess he reputedly met at his restaurant in Carmel, the Hog's Breath Inn.
+Amid all this, Eastwood sued the National Enquirer in 1982 over a story claiming he cheated on Locke with country singer Tanya Tucker, who was 15 years younger than Locke.

 Children with Reeves

 Eastwood was still cohabiting with Locke when he conceived two children with Reeves: son Scott Eastwood (born Scott Reeves; March 21, 1986) and daughter Kathryn Eastwood (born Kathryn Reeves; February 2, 1988).
 The birth certificates for both children read "father declined."
 Eastwood's affair with Reeves was not reported anywhere until an exposé article was published in the Star tabloid in 1990.
-Reeves reportedly stated, "Some family members tell me to file a paternity suit against Clint, but I don't want to."
+It quoted Reeves as saying, "Some family members tell me to file a paternity suit against Clint, but I don't want to."
 The children's existence continued to be ignored by mainstream news sources through the mid-2000s.
+In 1996, while residing at Eastwood's Maui estate but remaining completely unacknowledged in official narratives, Reeves told the National Enquirer that Eastwood and she had a "good relationship."

+Kathryn sparked controversy in 2024 with a series of public outbursts slamming her half-siblings and ex-stepmother Dina, who in turn threatened to sue Kathryn for libel and have her institutionalized.
+The dispute seemingly ended after a telephone call between Clint and Kathryn, but in 2025, she reignited the feud and consequently was cut out of his life.